asinghal17/graphAPI-tools/countLikes/README.md

 ## Execute
     $>python countLikes.py <input file path> <output file path>

-<input file path> = Path to your input you created in Step 2 above.
+"input file path" = Path to your input you created in Step 2 above.
 You will find your <output CSV> in the _output_ directory unless stated otherwise.

 ## Resources